Comparison of email clients

-The following tables compare general and technical features of notable email client programs.
+The following tables compare general and technical features of notable non-web-based email client programs.

 General

-Basic general information about the clients: creator/company, O/S, licence, & interface.
-Clients listed on a light purple background are no longer in active development.
+Basic general information about the clients: creator/company, O/S, license, and interface.

 Release history

 A brief digest of the release histories.

 Operating system support

 The operating systems on which the clients can run natively (without emulation).

 Protocol support

 Communication and access protocol support

 What email and related protocols and standards are supported by each client.